Crawfish Boil

 Crawfish Boil Yum

-Figure 3-5lbs per adult, but making more than you need lets you to shell some after the meal to save.
-Tail meat for other goodies like gumbo or po boy sandwiches is like gold in your freezer.
+Figure 3-5lbs per adult guest — but making extra lets you shell some after the meal to freeze for goodies like gumbo or po-boy sandwiches.
 I've had good luck ordering from LACrawfish.com.
 Note: their "in-house" boil mix includes MSG, and already has the salt added.
 It comes in regular or extra spicy.

 Course Main Dish